edespino/cloudberry-site/docs/functions/index.md

 |STABLE|Yes, in most cases|Within a single table scan, returns the same result for same argument values, but results change across SQL statements.|Results depend on database lookups or parameter values. `current_timestamp` family of functions is `STABLE`; values do not change within an execution.|
 |VOLATILE|Restricted|Function values can change within a single table scan.
 For example: `random()`, `timeofday()`.|Any function with side effects is volatile, even if its result is predictable.
 For example: `setval()`.|

-In Cloudberry Database, data is divided up across segments — each segment is a distinct PostgreSQL database.
+In Apache Cloudberry, data is divided up across segments — each segment is a distinct PostgreSQL database.
 To prevent inconsistent or unexpected results, do not run functions classified as `VOLATILE` at the segment level if they contain SQL commands or modify the database in any way.
-For example, functions such as `setval()` are not allowed to run on distributed data in Cloudberry Database because they can cause inconsistent data between segment instances.
+For example, functions such as `setval()` are not allowed to run on distributed data in Apache Cloudberry because they can cause inconsistent data between segment instances.

 To ensure data consistency, you can safely use `VOLATILE` and `STABLE` functions in statements that are evaluated on and run from the coordinator.
 For example, the following statements run on the coordinator (statements without a `FROM` clause):